-- There was no discharge in 2020, so SRS could not collect samples at outfalls G-10A and Z-01. - SRS met benchmark sampling requirements for all analytes except copper at outfall N-12A.
-The 2020 sample result exceeded the copper benchmark limit; however, corrective measures implemented in 2017 and 2018 remain in place, and results were lower than the highest historical result. - Based on evaluations of the current operations in the watersheds, SRS reclassified S-11 from an industrial stormwater outfall to an administrative outfall because the discharge does not meet the criteria specified by SCDHEC. - For visual assessment sampling, SRS groups together substantially identical outfalls-35 outfalls in 9 groupings-and designates one outfall to represent a group each year.
-SRS samples the remaining five outfalls individually and not as groups.
-In 2020, Site personnel visually assessed the water of these outfalls for color, odor, clarity, solids, foam, and oil sheen.
+- SRS met benchmark sampling requirements for all analytes except copper at outfall N-12A.
+The 2021 sample result exceeded the copper benchmark limit; however, corrective measures implemented in 2017 and 2018 remain in place, and results were lower than the highest historical result. - Based on evaluations of the current operations in the watersheds, SRS recategorized Z-01 and deactivated S-09A, S-10B, and Y-04 because the discharges do not meet the criteria SCDHEC specified. - For visual assessment sampling, SRS groups together substantially identical outfalls-30 outfalls in 9 groupings-and designates one outfall to represent a group each year.
+SRS samples the remaining six outfalls individually and not in groups.
+In 2021, Site personnel visually assessed the water of these outfalls for color, odor, clarity, solids, foam, and oil sheen.
 Visual assessments identified no industrial impacts.